Everything is Code

 exiftool -ee GX011032.MP4

-Make sure to record with GPS on to bring that lovely Geo data.
+Make sure to record with GPS ON to bring that lovely Geo data.

 Conclusions